d-morrison/IntroStatActivities/_book/08-A12-inference-1cat_CI-theory.md

 2. The confidence interval calculated using theory-based methods should be similar to the confidence interval found using simulation methods provided the success-failure condition is met.

-3. A smaller sample size will increase the margin of error which results in a wided confidence interval.
+3. A smaller sample size will increase the margin of error which results in a wider confidence interval.

+### Additional notes

+Use this space to summarize your thoughts and take additional notes on today's activity and material covered.

 \newpage